-I’m currently doing a lot of research on long-time DC Comics letterer and designer Ira Schnapp for a new blog article, and in that process I’ve taken a close look at one of the more puzzling and mysterious aspects of his early life and career, his claim to have designed the huge inscription running across the top of the James A. Farley Post Office Building in New York City.
+I’m currently doing a lot of research on long-time DC Comics letterer and designer Ira Schnapp for a new blog article, and in that process I’ve taken a close look at one of the more puzzling and mysterious aspects of his early life and career, his claim to have worked on the huge inscription running across the top of the James A. Farley Post Office Building in New York City.
 I’ve come to some new conclusions about that, and felt it deserved a separate article, so here it is.

-Ira is best known in comics as the designer of many well-known logos such as these, and beginning with his redesign of Joe Shuster’s SUPERMAN logo in 1940.
+Ira is best known in comics as the designer of many well-known logos such as these, beginning with his redesign of Joe Shuster’s SUPERMAN logo in 1940.

 Ira is also revered for his classic display lettering on house ads like this one that ran in most DC titles from the 1950s-60s, as well as the cover lettering on nearly all of the company’s books in those years.
 While that period of his career is well known and documented, little is known about Ira’s work before 1940.